 Learning to make bread, yogurt, and vegetable broth from scraps is super satisfying.

 Spend time learning to make flexible meals.
 Use a balance of fresh, canned, and dried ingredients.
-Do this, and you can stretch your provision budget without sacrificing flavor.
+Do this, and you can stretch your provisioning budget without sacrificing flavor.

-We also save money by minimizing disposables, such as paper towels and sandwich bags.
+You can also save money by minimizing disposables, such as paper towels, sandwich bags, plastic wrap, and aluminum foil.

 We love good wine, but we managed to find some enjoyable boxed wines.
 (Bonus, lose the boxes at the dock, and there’s very little trash to contend with.)

 When we find a deal, we stock up on beer.
 Nothing hits the spot like a cold beer after the anchor drops.
 We even discovered a reasonably priced rum we enjoy.
 (No boat is complete without rum!)

 Expenses here are based on personal taste.
 For us, it was possible to have more affordable beverages and still enjoy sundowner traditions!

 Average Cost $233

 As a couple who dined out regularly in our Colorado ski town, it was going to be tough to start cooking three meals a day living aboard.